OriolGraCar/IndeLLM/Data/README.md

 The Data folder include generated datasets in .csv format

-### Indels: 7500 indels curated from three publications.
+### Indels.csv: 7500 indels curated from three publications.
 * id: Unique identifier for each indel
 * reference: The protein or transcript ID
 * indel_type: Insertion or deletion